verekia/three-gpu-ecosystem-tests/README.md

 - ⚠️ WebGPURenderer is initialized with WebGPUBackend before falling back to WebGLBackend.
 You should [await the init method](#testing-the-backend-type) before checking the backend type or if your wrapper such as R3F tries to render before the backend is initialized.
 With R3F, you can use `frameloop="never"` to delay the first render call.
 If you don't, you will get this [render warning](#r3f-render-called-before-backend-initialized-issue).

 - ⚠️ Using React Three Fiber with React 19 requires installing with `npm i --legacy-peer-deps`.

-- ⚠️ Using R3F v9 requires a [fix when initializing the canvas](#react-three-fiber-v9-xr-issue).

 ### Removed test cases